martinvlk/sound-level-indicator/README.md

-# A simple command-line sound level indicator.
+# A simple command-line sound level indicator

 Please note this will only work on systems with [PulseAudio](https://wiki.freedesktop.org/www/Software/PulseAudio/).